CALL+64 9 915 3390

 • providers have strategic goals and plans related to student wellbeing

-• providers have responsive wellbeing and safety systems and practices, including in tertiary student accommodation
+• providers have responsive wellbeing and safety systems and practices, including for homestay accommodation

 • students’ voices are heard and their concerns and complaints are addressed